Sessions

-At the start of January, two major shifts took place in the cannabis world.
-First, California legalized cannabis for recreational use by adults which was implemented on January 1, 2018.
-Secondly, Attorney General Jeff Sessions basically declared war on the cannabis industry when he rescinded an Obama-era directive known as the Cole Memo.
-In essence, the memo declared that federal prosecutions for cannabis only be sought if both state and federal laws were being broken.
+Sessions basically declared war on the cannabis industry when he rescinded an Obama-era directive known as the Cole Memo.
+In essence, the memo declared that federal prosecutions for cannabis would only be sought if both state and federal laws were being broken.

-One person who has shown fierce opposition is Senator Cory Gardner (R-CO) who promised to block judicial nominees until the cannabis matter was resolved.
+One person who has shown fierce opposition is Senator Cory Gardner (R-CO).
+He promised to block judicial nominees until the cannabis matter was resolved.

 Consequently, Gardner’s actions were effective, causing Jeff Sessions to take aim at Gardner while addressing a National Sheriffs’ Association meeting.

-Free weed So far, Gardner’s action to protect both his state’s cannabis industry and state’s rights has blocked as many as 11 nominees from getting a Senate floor vote, as reported in the Denver Post.
-There is little hope for concession by Gardner anytime soon.
+So far, Gardner’s action to protect his state’s cannabis industry and state’s rights has blocked as many as 11 nominees from getting a Senate floor vote, as reported in the Denver Post.
+There is little hope for a concession by Gardner anytime soon.

-Gardner is more than willing to work this out, and immediately met with Jeff Sessions and others to discuss a compromise, however, the outcome was without progress.
+Gardner is more than willing to work this out.
+He immediately met with Jeff Sessions and others to discuss a compromise.
+However, the outcome was without progress.

 “Our staff and DOJ staff continue to talk and meet to discuss a path forward which recognizes Colorado’s state’s rights and ensures law enforcement has the authority and tools needed to protect our communities,” said Casey Contres, a Gardner spokesman, in a statement.
-“These discussions continue to be necessary and we appreciate their willingness to have them.”
+“These discussions continue to be necessary.
+We appreciate their willingness to have them.”

 “It may never resolve itself,” said U.S. Sen. Chuck Grassley, R-Iowa, who chairs the committee in charge of getting these nominees to the floor.
 The move could lead to the prevention of 20 other candidates who are in queue for jobs with the U.S. Marshals and Attorney General’s office.